 Whether it is our daily writing, editing, presentations to a writer’s group and critiques that follow, studying the writing craft, all of these activities seem prone to be set aside in favor of something more immediately gratifying, but realize there is a real price to pay.
 As the old cliché says

 The point is – use your time doing what you love.
-If your passion is writing, then write and indulge in all the other stuff that comes along with it.
+If your passion is writing, then write and immerse yourself in all the other stuff that goes along with it.
 Plan your day and follow the plan.
-Cutting corners in writing generally is not a time saver.
-At some point, probably during the edit or rewrite, you will find yourself having to do the work you avoided in the beginning.
-Only now, the work will be harder because you no longer have the spark that pushed the work originally.
+Cutting corners in writing is not a time saver.
+At some point, probably during the

 There is nothing quite so enriching as seeing your work presented in a publication that you did not originate.
 Do you profess to be a writer?
 Then get on with it!